-Twenty A 20-to 30- mmHg increase in systolic and diastolic blood pressure was noted in DSs after 2- week- salt loading.
+A 20- to 30-mmHg increase in systolic and diastolic blood pressure was noted in DSs after 2-week salt loading.
 Salt loading increased urine production during the active (awake) period of the day both in DSs and DRr.
-In the inactive period, the mean voided volume gradually increased in DRs fed with a normal or high- salt diet, while it did not change in DSr fed with a high-salt diet.
-There were significant differences in mean voided volume after 10- week- salt loading between DRs and DSr fed with a high-salt diet.
-In DSs fed with a high-salt diet, IUi increased 2 weeks after salt loading, and remained returned to wihtin the normal range within at 4 weeks.
+In the inactive period, the mean voided volume gradually increased in DRs fed a normal or high-salt diet, while it did not change in DSr fed a high-salt diet.
+There were significant differences in mean voided volume after 10-week salt loading between DRs and DSr fed a high-salt diet.
+In DSs fed a high-salt diet, IUi increased 2 weeks after salt loading, and decreases furthermore 2 weeks later